rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 ### Changing File Permissions

-To make sure that `nginx` can read, write to, and execute any files in the website directory, permissions need to be set properly.
+Permissions must be set correctly to ensure that `nginx` can read, write, and execute any files in the website directory.

 First, make sure that all files in the root folder are owned by the server user and its user group with: